top of page

 About

-Sleepy Kitty is a 5-10 minute cozy relaxing isometric puzzle game about putting a kitty to sleep.
-The player's goal is to interact with the environment of the room to align the meters to the preferred conditions of the cat.
+Sleepy Kitty is a 10 minute cozy relaxing isometric puzzle game about putting a kitty to sleep.
+The player's goal is to interact with the environment to align the meters to the preferred sleeping conditions of the cat.

 Puzzles

-The puzzles are short, simple, and intuitive suitable for a wide player audience, and focus more on the game experience rather than on problem solving.
+The puzzles are short, simple, and intuitive suitable for a wide player audience, and focus more on the emotional experience rather than on problem solving.

 Atmosphere